 For your first pair of shoes, stiffer is usually better.
 Though it’s important that any shoe flexes in a way that’s comfortable and natural for your foot.

-Shoes with a layer of hardened, stiff material between your foot and the rubber are known as board lasted shoes.
+Stiffer shoes usually have a thin layer of plastic (the midsole) that runs the entire length of the shoe.
 They’re great for beginners and for long outdoor routes where you’ll encounter lots of different moves.
 Stiff shoes support your feet and prevent fatigue as you build up the muscles in your feet and toes.
 As you get stronger, you might want to progress to a softer shoe.
 Climbing on steep or overhanging rock is more difficult in stiffer shoes because you can’t flex your foot to wrap it around holds and grab or hook them with your feet.

-Shoes with little to nothing between your foot and the rubber, slip lasted shoes, are softer and more flexible.
+Shoes with little to no midsole between your feet and the rubber are softer and more flexible.
 Soft shoes are excellent on smooth slabs of rock where you have to smear your shoe rubber against the texture of the rock for purchase.
 The also excel on steep, overhanging pitches and training walls.
 They suit intermediate and advanced climbers who’ve built up some foot strength and technique that lets them hook and grab holds with their feet.
 Softer shoes can be uncomfortable on long routes and routes that require you to torque your feet into cracks.
-They can also start to fee uncomfortable if you’re climbing with the extra weight of a pack.
+They can also start to feel uncomfortable if you’re climbing with the extra weight of a pack.

 Laces vs. Velcro closures